aiida-vasp/aiida-vasp/docs/source/howto/work_with_other_codes.md

 :::

-## Pymatgen
+## How to work with Pymatgen

-### Structure conversion

-Similarly, pymatgen can be used to convert `pymatgen.core.Structure` to `aiida.orm.StructureData` and vice versa.
+The `pymatgen.core.Structure` can be converted to `aiida.orm.StructureData` and vice versa.

 ```python
 from aiida import orm